 Every Canadian 18 years or older should open a TFSA and try to save the annual contribution limit, which varies yearly.
 For 2022, the annual contribution limit is $6,000.
 Canadians who were at least 18 years of age in 2009 can have up to $81,500 total in a TFSA.
 Like RRSPs, any unused TFSA contribution room carries forward into future years.
 So, if you haven’t been able to max out your room each year, there is still time to catch up in future years.

 Many people use their TFSA for safe investments and short term, emergency fund-like savings.
 That’s perfectly fine but know that you can use your TFSA as a retirement savings plan as well.
 Inside you can hold a myriad of investments, including stocks, mutual funds, and ETF investing.

 Remember, no tax deduction for a TFSA contribution, but you won’t be taxed on any gains inside your TFSA or pay taxes when you withdraw the money later.

 Non-Registered Accounts for Retirement Savings

 Once you’ve maxed-out both your RRSP and TFSA accounts, it’s time to look at opening a non-registered investment account and using it to save for retirement.
 You can open a non-registered account at any discount brokerage (our favourite for the DIY investor is Questrade), fund it from your chequing account, and start trading stocks or ETFs.

 Note that you will not receive a tax deduction for a contribution to a non-registered RSP, so plan accordingly.
 There can be favourable tax treatment inside, such as capital gains, capital losses, and the dividend tax credit.

 Yes, many Canadians invest in blue-chip dividend-paying stocks inside their non-registered investment account, specifically to take advantage of the dividend tax credit, which taxes dividends more favourably.

 RPPs for Retirement Savings

 While defined benefit pensions are declining, defined contribution plans are on the rise.
 Like RRSPs, both plans offer tax breaks for contributions and they will affect your RRSP deduction limit.

 I work in the public sector and pay into a defined benefit plan.
-My contributions lower my net income for tax purposes but also reduce my available RRSP contribution room to around $3,600 per year rather than 18% of my salary.
+My pension contributions lower my net income for tax purposes but also reduce my available RRSP contribution room to around $3,600 per year rather than 18% of my salary.